qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 .. index:: WFS, WFS-T (WFS Transactional)

 In QGIS, a WFS layer behaves pretty much like any other vector layer.
 You can identify and select features, and view the attribute table.
+QGIS supports WFS 1.0.0, 1.1.0, 2.0 and WFS3 (OGC API - Features),
-Since QGIS 1.6, editing WFS-T is also supported.
+and editing WFS-T is also supported.

 In general, adding a WFS layer is very similar to the procedure used with WMS.
-The difference is that there are no default servers defined, so we have to add our own.
+There are no default servers defined, so you have to add your own.
+You can find WFS servers by using the :ref:`MetaSearch plugin <metasearch>` or your favourite web search engine.
+There are a number of lists with public URLs, some of them maintained and some not.

 **Loading a WFS Layer**

 As an example, we use the Gateway Geomatics WFS server and display a layer. https://demo.gatewaygeomatics.com/cgi-bin/wfs_gateway?REQUEST=GetCapabilities&VERSION=1.0.0&SERVICE=WFS

-To be able to load a WFS Layer we create a connection to the WFS server first.
+To be able to load a WFS Layer, create a connection to the WFS server first:

 #.
 Open the :guilabel:`Data Source Manager` dialog by pressing the
    |dataSourceManager| :sup:`Open Data Source Manager` button